 I have owned and operated Companion K-9 Dog Services formerly call Wolfsblut Companion K-9 since 1997 in Texas.
-We mainly did boarding on a small scale in the beginning, while I volunteered for a couple years working at Complete Canine Training with Tracy Atkins.
+We did dog boarding on a small scale in the beginning, while I volunteered for a couple of years working at Complete Canine Training with Tracy Atkins.
 I have an aptitude for understanding the canine mind and their natural ability.
-Educating the canine requires not only time and patience, but also the ability to evaluate each canine student’s temperament, personality, strengths and weaknesses to determine the best training needed for owner and dog for maximum success.
-The training goal is to have owners that have an enjoyable companion for life.
-My other goal is to keep things at a small scale, cage free and a home environment setting in order to keep dogs more at ease during their stay with us.
-This also gives us the advantage of having more one on one time with dogs that are here.
-Whether they are training, boarding or in day care.
-We want your pets to feel as if they are part of our family.
-It gives them a familiar setting to their own home as well.
-I find dogs to be less stressed then in a typical kennel environment or in very large training class.
+Educating the canine requires not only time and patience, but also the ability to evaluate each canine student’s temperament, personality, strengths, and weaknesses to determine the best training needed for owner and dog for maximum success.
+The training goal was to ensure owners an enjoyable companion for life.
+As of 2020 I have retired my training services except for Phone Consultation.